rexpeters88/credit-risk-classification/README.md

 Project Report

 Overview of the Analysis:
-This analysis evaluates the performance of a logistic regression model in predicting credit risk.
-In particular, the model classified loans as either high-risk or low-risk, based on features included in the primary dataset.
+valuate the performace of a logistic regression model that is designed to predict credit risk.

 Purpose of the analysis:
-The dataset contains financial information about loans and borrowers, and the goal of the analysis is to predict whether a loan is high-risk or low-risk.
-The target variable for prediction is loan_status, which indicates the loan's risk category.
+The goal of the anlysis is to analyze how well the logistic regression model was abke to classify loans as high-risk or low-risk.

 Dataset Columns:
-1. loan_size: The size of the loan issued (numerical).
+1. loan_size
-2. interest_rate: The interest rate charged on the loan (numerical).
+2. interest_rate
-3. borrower_income: The annual income of the borrower (numerical).
+3. borrower_income
-4. debt_to_income: The borrower's debt-to-income ratio, calculated as total debt divided by income (numerical).
+4. debt_to_income
-5. num_of_accounts: The number of financial accounts (e.g., credit cards, loans) the borrower has (numerical).
+5. num_of_accounts
-6. derogatory_marks: The number of negative marks (e.g., late payments, defaults) on the borrower’s credit history (numerical).
+6. derogatory_marks
-7. total_debt: The total outstanding debt of the borrower (numerical).
+7. total_debt
-8. loan_status: The target variable indicating the loan’s risk level:
+8. loan_status (target variable):
       a.
 0: Low-risk loan
       b.
 1: High-risk loan